-Up to one year after fully ripened when humidity is under 20% and
+Up to one year after fully ripened when humidity is under 20% and the fruit are properly

-the fruit are properly packaged.
-Some dates in each bunch do not ripen past the third stage
+packaged.
+Some dates in each bunch do not ripen past the third stage and must be picked

-and must be picked and exposed to heat, but not sun, to finish ripening.
+and exposed to heat, but not sun, to finish ripening.

 stalk with long, narrow, folded leaflets growing along both edges.

-The life expectancy of a frond is 3-7 years, although some may live longer.
+The life expectancy of a frond is 3-7 years, although some may survive longer.

 The trunk has a diamond pattern from cut fronds, can be up to 2' in diameter, and may be

 wider at the bottom.
 Each frond stalk has 4-6" long sharp spines along both edges.
-Commercial

-growers remove the spines.
+Commercial growers remove the spines.

 the trunk in commercial production.

 Cultivars of Note:

-'Deglet Noor' long, thin, somewhat chewy, moderately sweet.
-Originated
+'Deglet Noor' long, thin, somewhat chewy, moderately

-A high quality date.
+date that originated in Morocco.
 Grown in Arizona and California.

-'Black Sphinx' Smaller, sweeter, thinner skin than Medjool.
-Originated
+'Black Sphinx' smaller, sweeter, thinner skin than

-in Phoenix as a mutation of 'Hamlin'.
+Medjool.
 Low crop yield.
-Ripens during late summer rains which cause
+Ripens during late summer rains which cause mold and rotting.

-Does not attract pollinating insects or birds.
+This plant does not attract pollinating insects or birds.

 Toxic / Danger:

 North Africa or the Middle east.
-The date palm has been domesticated for at least
+The date palm has been domesticated for at least 8000 years,

 obscuring its origins.